Efforts for health management

 Health management promotion system

-The Nisshin OilliO Group’s health management is led by top management, who serves as the chief health management officer, and is carried out by the dedicated Health and Productivity Management Department in collaboration with each business location and health insurance society, with the entire company working together as one.
-Additionally, since FY2020, health promotion teams have been established at each of our business locations to strengthen participatory initiatives.
-These teams formulate and implement plans designed specifically for their locations and strongly promote the deployment of Company-wide measures.
+At The Nisshin OilliO Group, our health management initiatives are led by top management, who serves as the chief health management officer.
+Centered around the dedicated Health and Productivity Management Department, we work in collaboration with each business location and our health insurance society to advance these efforts as a unified company.
+Starting in FY2020, we established health promotion teams at each of our business locations to strengthen employee-participation initiatives.
+These teams develop and implement plans designed specifically for their locations while vigorously promoting the deployment of company-wide initiatives.

 Key initiatives